epfl-ada/ada-2024-project-fadadudata2024/docs/index.markdown

 </div>

-Shared Themes Across Continents
+## Shared Themes Across Continents
-Both wordclouds reveal a universal focus on family, love, and life.
-This shows that these themes are timeless and they resonate with audiences worldwide.
-Despite regional differences, the foundation of cinema in both Europe and America seems to be built on human relationships.
+Both wordclouds highlight a universal focus on family, love, and life—timeless themes that resonate with audiences around the globe.
+Despite regional differences, the heart of cinema in both Europe and America seems to rest on human connections and relationships.

-These wordclouds set the stage for a deeper analysis now.
-Even though these 2 themes are the same across continents, do they represent the same type of humor?
-Using singular value decomposition (SVD), a dimension reduction technique, we can break down the underlying topics in movie plots to uncover what truly defines the narratives in each continent and how they diverge or align thematically.
+But these wordclouds are just the beginning.
+While the themes may appear similar, do they deliver the same kind of humor? 🤔 To dig deeper, we used singular value decomposition (SVD), a dimensionality reduction technique, to analyze movie plots and uncover the underlying topics.
+This approach helps us see what truly defines narratives in each continent and where they align—or diverge—on a thematic level.
-Looking at the following figure, we can see the two main topics we found for each continent:
+Take a look at the figure below to explore the two main topics we identified for each continent:

 <div class="container-fluid mt-2 mb-2">